carpentries/community-engagement/glossary.md

 #### Instructor Training

 training in how to teach Carpentries workshops, including educational psychology, evidence-based teaching practices, and Carpentries-specific information; a necessary step to complete Instructor checkout and certification; refer to **_Instructor Training Curriculum_**

-#### Instructor Training Bonus Module

-additional optional training that may be offered to Instructors

 #### Internationalisation